catspeed-cc/tokenserver-debian/README.md

 Dockerized token server for catspeed fork found at https://github.com/catspeed-cc/invidious - based on Debian

+Tokenserver pre-generates and stores tokens in redis cache, allowing you to make requests to an API to get the tokens instantaneously.
+It is primarily designed to be used with catspeed-cc/invidious fork.
+Tokenserver can store many tokens and serve them randomly.
+Tokenserver utilizes catspeed-cc/youtube-trusted-session-generator a fork iv-org/youtube-trusted-session-generator

 I will also be moving the stats calculator here, to keep everything neat and tidy in this project, and also remove even more load off the invidious process/container.
 Eventually all that the invidious process/container will be doing is making redis calls.

-Token server will be able to be set up behind a reverse proxy, and you will be able to have infinite number of token servers.
+Tokenserver will be able to be set up behind a reverse proxy, and you will be able to have infinite number of token servers.
 The beautiful thing about this is the token data is only 350-500 bytes, meaning this can be set up on a relatively low bandwidth connection.
 I personally have only 10Mbit/sec upload, but it can handle lots at 500 bytes per request.
 Enough I suspect that it should sustain the catspeed invidious instance with high traffic.
 Worst case I can spin up a VPS with Vultr to take some load as well.

+Tokens must be generated from same VPN and/or IP address as the invidious instance (or other application needing tokens)

 Currently the api requires a trailing slash (ex. https://tokenserver.catspeed.cc/api/v1-00/get_tokens/) which is not a big deal, but I will try and fix this.
 Real API endpoint would not have a trailing slash.
 It's just some nginx configuration I have to work out.